Reveal the Red: Exploring the Chemistry of Red Flower Pigments

 - In paper chromatography, how does the mobile phase travel through the stationary phase?

 - How can paper chromatography separate different pigment molecules?
 How is solubility involved?

 - What is a retention factor (Rf) and how can it be used to identify a specific pigment?

-This resource will give you more information about the history of chromatography, and teach you about the types of chromatography used in research labs today:
+These resources will give you more information about chromatography and teach you about the types of chromatography used in research labs today: